Lawyers for Tampa Commercial Property Damage Claims

 Owning a business in Florida makes hurricane damage almost inevitable.
 Luckily, insurance is available to protect against hurricanes and other storm systems.
 Business owners who have had their property damaged during a severe storm or other event have the right to expect that their insurance company will stand by them after a loss.
 Unfortunately, insurance companies will often put their own interests ahead of the interests of the policy holder.

 If you find yourself in the position of facing an insurance company who is not willing to honor your claim or is attempting to underpay you for the damage to your commercial property, you may need the assistance of the attorneys and other legal professionals at Williams Law, P.A.
 We can investigate your commercial property insurance to check for hurricane coverage.
 Then, we can pursue maximum compensation for your losses from all available sources.

 Many owners focus on the damage to the building and do not realize that they may be covered for loss of revenue from the aftermath of the event itself or the disruption of repairs.
 Most commercial property owners are covered for business interruption in their commercial property casualty insurance for fire loss or hurricane damage, or under a separate rider.

 BUSINESS INTERRUPTION CAN COVER:

 - Loss of customers who take their business elsewhere

 - Temporary lease of other commercial space

 If your doors are closed for weeks or months, we understand that your business is bleeding money.
 K.C.
-Williams brings more than 20 years of experience in insurance claim negotiation and litigation.
+Williams brings more than 20 years of experience in insurance claim negotiation and litigation in Florida.
 He will help you document the lost income and demonstrate the interruption to your business in tangible ways.
 He will fight the insurance companies every step of the way for your entitled compensation.